jameshughesmagnif/emergency_compliment/readme.md

 When you visit `"/name"` (ie: `"/randy"`), the greeting should personalize itself to the provided name.
 There should still be a random compliment and background color.

-## Level 3: user submitted compliments
+## Level 3: user submitted angularComp

-Allow a user to add to the list of compliments using a POST request.
+Allow a user to add to the list of angularComp using a POST request.
 You can submit POST requests to the app using Postman or a form.